E-Gilley/Mint-Classics-Analysis/README.md

 ### Query 1: Product Placement Optimization

-One of the main objectives of this analysis to examine Mint Classics' warehouses and if they're being properly utilized.
+One of the main objectives of this analysis is to examine Mint Classics' warehouses and if they're being properly utilized.

 An interesting way to do that is to find products that are typically ordered together.
 This can help the company in two ways.